pchemguy/spec-kit/templates/capabilities/capabilities.md

 Check that:

-- every capability is grounded in one or more capability signals;;
+- every capability is grounded in one or more capability signals;
 - every `Extracted Keywords` field contains one or more capability signals;
 - every explicit or strongly implied capability signal is represented by the final capability set;
 - capability signal associations remain semantically consistent with the final capability names, classifications, and scope boundaries;